 \section{Funding Information and Acknowledgments}

 The authors thank Leonie Walrath, Larissa Putz and the USTEM for fruitful discussions.
 PH, AP, SB, IB thank the Austrian Science Fund (FWF): Y1121, P36041, P35953.
+IB also acknowledges support during manuscript revision from the Austrian Science Fund (FWF) under grant 10.55776/ESP7270024.
 This project was supported by the ESQ-Discovery Program 2020 "A source for correlated electron-photon pairs" and the FFG-project AQUTEM.

 \onecolumngrid

 {S\arabic{figure}}